GPU profiling for WebGPU workloads on Windows with Chrome

 How to use

-⚠ Before anything else, please remember that this is a hacky solution and that you should not browse the open web with that DLL attached.
-It should only be used for a GPU profiling session and removed afterwards.
-It also conflicts with PIX, so you should remove it before attempting to take a capture.
-I would recommend adding that DLL to a specific flavor of Chrome ( Dev, Canary, etc. ) that you would only use for GPU profiling.
+⚠ Before anything else, please remember that this is a hacky solution and that you should not browse the open web with these tools attached.
+They should only be used for a GPU profiling session.

-Getting the DLL
+Getting the tools

 Chrome command line arguments